MitchDroid/ZemogaApptest/README.md

 - androkotlinandroid-mvp-flow
 - This application demonstrated use of Room persistence storage with create, read, update and delete operation.
--Model–view–presenter (MVP) is a derivation of the model–view–controller (MVC) architectural pattern which mostly used for building user interfaces.
+- Model–view–presenter (MVP) is a derivation of the model–view–controller (MVC) architectural pattern which mostly used for building user interfaces.
 In MVP, the presenter assumes the functionality of the “middle-man”.
 In MVP, all presentation logic is pushed to the presenter.

 MVP Architecture with RxJava + Dagger2 + Retrofit2 +  using Kotlin.
 Includes